rxn4chemistry/rxn-onmt-models/README.md

 Example of usage for training RXN models

+### The easy way

+Simply execute the interactive program `rxn-plan-training` in your terminal and follow the instructions.

+### The complicated way

 0. Optional: set shell variables, to be used in the commands later on.

 ```shell